MitryDim/fleetman/README.md

 ### Accessing Services

 You can access the deployed services using IP addresses or service names.
-For example, for access to webapp service, you can access the application via http://127.0.0.1:30080.
+For example, for access to webapp service, you can access the application via http://127.0.0.1 or http://localhost .

 ### Uninstallation with Helm
 If needed, you can uninstall Fleetman using the Helm command: